-So for certificates Mr W held as trustee, he was to be treated separately as to when he was acting in his personal capacity.
-The same is true for those certificates where he held them as beneficiary jointly with trustees.
-I'm therefore satisfied that, were Mr W to have SCs where he is trustee or beneficiary, these would not form part of his individual personal maximum entitlement.
+So for certificates Ms W held as trustee, she was to be treated separately as to when she was acting in her personal capacity.
+The same is true for those certificates where she held them as beneficiary jointly with trustees.
+I'm therefore satisfied that, were Ms W to have SCs where she is trustee or beneficiary, these would not form part of her individual personal maximum entitlement.

-The question of whether or not the SCs which purported to be held in trust by or for Mr W were, in fact, in trust therefore becomes central to this complaint.
+The question of whether or not the SCs which purported to be held in trust by or for Ms W were, in fact, in trust therefore becomes central to this complaint.

 I've given this question very careful consideration.
 I think it is a complex and finely balanced question in these particular circumstances.
 Whether or not an arrangement takes the form of a legal trust is not always straightforward.
-And matters are complicated here due to the lack of evidence from the time of some of Mr W's investments into SCs.
+And matters are complicated here due to the lack of evidence from the time of some of Ms W's investments into SCs.

-Very broadly, Mr W's position is that the SCs were held in trust because that's what he'd asked for on application, that's how NS&I said they'd be held, and that's how up until very recently NS&I said they were held.
+Very broadly, Ms W's position is that the SCs were held in trust because that's what she'd asked for on application, that's how NS&I said they'd be held, and that's how up until very recently NS&I said they were held.